developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Allows an EMM to request that OemConfig specify an Intent Action when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

+#####`BEST PRACTICE`:
-Which specifying an Intent Action is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so to help the receive of the intent differentiate it from other intents it might receive.
+While specifying an Intent Action is not required when sending a Transaction Result Intent, it is generally considered good practice to do so to help the receiver of the intent differentiate it from other intents it might receive.

 ### Transaction Result Intent Component

 Allows an EMM to request that OemConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

+#####BEST PRACTICE:
-While specifying a Component is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so since it can help ensure that the intent is sent to the right receiver.
+While specifying a Component is not required when sending a Transaction Result Intent, it is generally considered good practice to do so since it can help ensure that the intent is sent to the right receiver.

-* Since broadcast intents are sent globally, they cannot be directed to a specific receiver.
-As a result, a Component should only be specified when the value chosen for the Managed Configuration **Transaction Result Intent Type** is ***startActivity*** or ***startService***.
+**NOTE**: Since broadcast intents are sent globally, they cannot be directed to a specific receiver.
+As a result, a Component should be specified only when the value chosen for the Managed Configuration **Transaction Result Intent Type** is ***startActivity*** or ***startService***.

 ### Transaction Result Intent Extra Name

 Allows an EMM to request that OemConfig attach a String Extra whose, Extra Name is specified, to the Transaction Result Intent when it has finished processing of the transaction.

 Specifying a String Extra is optional when sending a Transaction Result Intent, although it might be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it might receive.

-* When an Extra Name is specified using this Managed Configuration, it is mandatory that an Extra Value also be specified using the Managed Configuration ***Transaction Result Intent Extra Value***.
+* When an Extra Name is specified using this Managed Configuration, it is required that an Extra Value also be specified using the Managed Configuration ***Transaction Result Intent Extra Value***.

 ### Transaction Result Intent Extra Value

 Allows an EMM to request that OemConfig attach a String Extra, whose Extra Value is specified, to the Transaction Result Intent when it has finished processing of the transaction.

 Specifying a String Extra is optional when sending a Transaction Result Intent, although it might be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it might receive.

-* When an Extra Value is specified using this Managed Configuration, it is mandatory that an Extra Name also be specified using the Managed Configuration ***Transaction Result Intent Extra Name***.
+* When an Extra Value is specified using this Managed Configuration, it is required that an Extra Name also be specified using the Managed Configuration ***Transaction Result Intent Extra Name***.

 ### Transaction Steps